 The SSWFA is not authorized to hire employees.
 Also, by its terms, the SSWFA enabling legislation is not intended to alter or modify the County's responsibility to provide sewerage services and storm water services.
 As a result, County employees continue to operate and maintain all County sewer and storm water resources facilities.
 In addition, the legislation prohibits the County from transferring to the SSWFA any real property upon which County sewer or storm water resources facilities are located.
-Therefore, any proposed sale of such land by the County to a third party will continue to require the approval of the County Legislature.
 Further, the SSWFA is a Covered Organization under the NIFA Act.
 See "MONITORING AND OVERSIGHT - External - NIFA" herein.